 Precalculus Algebra is a college algebra course and one of the prerequisites on the STEM pathway leading to Calculus.
-It includes the following topics: theory of equations; functions and graphs including circles, ellipses, parabolas, hyperbolas, polynomials, rationals, exponentials, and logarithms; systems of equations and inequalities; and matrices.
+It includes the following topics: theory of equations; functions and graphs including parabolas, polynomials, rationals, exponentials, and logarithms; systems of equations and inequalities; and matrices.
 Applications will be primarily from science and business.
-Credit will be granted for only one of the following MTH 160A, MTH 160A, MTH 160B, MTH 160C or MTH 185.
-All prerequisite courses must have been completed within the last 3 years.
+(Credit will be granted for only one of the following MTH 160 or MTH 185.)

-Prerequisites: MTH 140 with a grade of "C" or better or satisfactory score on placement test, and Reading Proficiency.
+Prerequisites: MTH 140 with a grade of 'C' or better or satisfactory score on placement test, and Reading Proficiency.

 MTH 161.
 Quantitative Reasoning (MOTR MATH 120).
-4 Credit Hours.
+3 Credit Hours.